Ohio / Lucas County

 Healthcare

-Toledo provides accessible healthcare, featuring major hospitals like ProMedica Toledo Hospital and Mercy Health – St. Vincent Medical Center.
-The city has a physician density of 2.2 per 1,000 residents and over 91% health insurance coverage, ensuring reliable medical services for residents.
+Toledo residents have access to quality healthcare, with major hospitals like ProMedica Toledo Hospital and Mercy Health – St. Vincent Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 91.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals